 The population today consists of a wide mix of ages with a significant number of retired people.
 The age profile has changed since the 2001 Census in an upward direction.
 At the same time there has been a net outflow of young people.
 Slow development growth has added a small number of homes to the settlement.
-This lack of supply has had the effect of pushing up house prices and rents, moving development design towards larger homes and pricing local villagers (particularly families with children and young single adults in local employment and young married couples) out of the housing market.
+This lack of supply has had the effect of pushing up house prices and rents, moving development design towards larger homes and pricing local villagers (particularly families with children, young single adults in local employment and young married couples) out of the housing market.

-Due to its central location in the settlement geography, Stradbroke has been a logical place to site education and leisure amenities, medical and educational facilities.
-It has a pre-school, primary school and secondary school, a swimming pool and fitness centre, large community centre, library, post office, fire station, medical centre, cricket and football pitches, two bowls clubs, floodlit tennis courts and an active Allotment Society.
+Due to its central location in the settlement geography, Stradbroke has been a logical place to site leisure amenities, medical and educational facilities.
+It has a pre-school, primary school and list/results?q=Stradbroke,%20Suffolk&parish=Stradbroke&searchtype=nhlesearch&searchResultsPerPage=20 secondary school, a swimming pool and fitness centre, large community centre, library, post office, fire station, medical centre, cricket and football pitches, two bowls clubs, floodlit tennis courts and an active Allotment Society.
 In the last few years, Stradbroke has seen the arrival of café culture, with two cafés opening.